svjack/HunyuanVideoGP/README.md

   [![Replicate](https://replicate.com/zsxkib/hunyuan-video/badge)](https://replicate.com/zsxkib/hunyuan-video)
 </div>

-01/04/2025!
-New version that leverages mmgp 3.0 (faster and even lower RAM requirements !)
+01/04/2025: Version 2.0 Full leverage of mmgp 3.0 (faster and even lower RAM requirements ! + support for compilation on Linux and WSL)
+22/12/2024: Version 1.0 First release

 *GPU Poor version by **DeepBeepMeep**.
 This great video generator can now run smoothly on a 12 GB to 24 GB GPU.*

 This version has the following improvements over the original Hunyuan Video model:
 - Reduce greatly the RAM requirements and VRAM requirements
+- Much faster thanks to compilation and fast loading / unloading
 - 5 profiles in order to able to run the model at a decent speed on a low end consumer config (32 GB of RAM and 12 VRAM) and to run it at a very good speed on a high end consumer config (48 GB of RAM and 24 GB of VRAM)
 - Autodownloading of the needed model files
 - Improved gradio interface with progression bar and more options
 - Switch easily between Hunyuan and Fast Hunyuan models and quantized / non quantized models